 The job descriptions below briefly describe our Election Day, Early Voting, and Call Center Operator positions and persons who assist us in our field operations.

 Clerk – Manages the overall tasks, activities and pollworkers in the polling place.
 The Clerk must be able to demonstrate a working knowledge of laws, voting system operations, polling place procedures, problem-solving and conflict resolution skills.
-Picks up Election Day materials from a Regional Site the Friday before the Election and returns specified materials to the same location Election Night.
+When Election Day has ended specific supplies are to be returned back to the Regional Site.
+The Voting System Technician will contact the Clerk to make arrangements with the Clerk to visit the precinct to preset it up before Election Day.

 Assistant Clerk – Assists the Clerk and shares their duties as needed and may substitute for the Clerk if they are unable to serve.
 Assist voters with executing a provisional ballot and steps in to assist co-workers as needed.